 You have approximately 90-120 minutes of working time before the clay starts to harden, so take your time.
 Once the clay is thoroughly mixed, remove your gloves to make it easier to work with the clay.

 Step 3.
-Pinch off the amount of mixed Crystal Clay that you guess will fit into your Nunn Design Bezel.
-Roll the thoroughly mixed Crystal Clay between your palms until it forms a smooth round ball.
+Pinch off the amount of mixed Epoxy Clay that you guess will fit into your Nunn Design Bezel.
+Roll the thoroughly mixed Epoxy Clay between your palms until it forms a smooth round ball.

 Step 4.
-Press the ball of mixed Crystal Clay into your bezel using the tips of your fingers.
-For this particular technique, I wanted the Crystal Clay to be flush and level with the sides of the bezel.
+Press the ball of mixed Epoxy Clay into your bezel using the tips of your fingers.
+For this particular technique, I wanted the Epoxy Clay to be flush and level with the sides of the bezel.

 If you have too much clay, you can pinch off the excess and pat down until smooth again, or remove it from the bezel altogether and remove the excess.